A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Once causes behind absent smiling are identified, targeted approaches can vastly improve outcomes:

-- If developmental delay is diagnosed: Early intervention programs offer physical therapy, occupational therapy, speech therapy tailored to the child’s needs.
-These therapies encourage motor skills and social communication development which often increases positive expressions like smiling.
+- If developmental delay is diagnosed: Early intervention programs can offer physical therapy, occupational therapy, speech-language support, and parent coaching tailored to the child’s needs.
+These therapies encourage motor skills and social communication development, which often increases positive social responses like smiling.

-- If sensory impairments exist: Hearing aids for hearing loss or corrective surgery for vision problems can restore stimuli needed for engagement.
+- If sensory impairments exist: Hearing devices, medical treatment, or corrective procedures for vision problems can restore stimuli needed for engagement.

-The earlier interventions begin—ideally before six months—the better the chances for catching up on missed milestones.
+The earlier interventions begin, the better the chances for catching up on missed milestones.

 The Difference Between Normal Variation & Concerning Absence: A Closer Look at “Baby Not Smiling—When To Be Concerned?”